(keep reading to learn what happened)

 This episode of Kitchen Nightmares is a lesson about how much harm can one person do to his own business while being blinded by their cult of personality or by their greediness.

-Cafe Hon is a restaurant located in the Hampden neighborhood of Baltimore which opened in 1992 and has since been a local trademark for serving good American comfort food.
+It opened all the way back in 1992 and has since been a local trademark for serving good American comfort food.

 That much effort and desire to make a profit that she actually trademarked the word Hon and took ownership of it, so that no one else can do anything with the actual word without her permission.